 After I finish reading the manuscript, I’ll write an edit letter where I’ll go further in-depth regarding my comments and suggestions and offer additional resources to help guide you during revisions.
 After you receive the letter and edited document, I’m available by email to answer questions and clarify for up to two weeks.

 Beta Reading.
 Available on a case-by-case basis, typically only as a portion of a novel-length manuscript, and either pro bono or on trade.
 Preference is given to authors from underrepresented and/or marginalized backgrounds.
 (This can include sensitivity reading, as long as the identity in question is one I share.)

 Proofreading.
 The final editing stage before publication, proofreading involves checking the manuscript for typographical, layout, or formatting errors only.
-Base rate is $0.0015/word, with a turnaround time of 10 business days.
+Base rate is $0.0015/word, with an average turnaround time of 10 business days.